ansible/community-docs/maintaining.rst

 What is the collection maintenance
 ==================================

-A collection is an Open Source project.

-If a community of any Open Source project can be logically divided into three groups: core members, contributors, and users, the collection maintainers are the core members of the collection.
+A community of any collection can be logically divided into three major groups:

+  1. Maintainers (collection owners).
+  2. Contributors.
+  3. Users.

+Maintainers are people who are responsible for collection maintenance.

 The collection maintenance consists of the regular activities listed in this document.